mfaeezshabbir/inkspiree/apps/api/README.md

 ## 📋 License

-This project is part of the Inkspire application and follows the same license terms.
+This project is part of the Inkspiree application and follows the same license terms.

 Run tests with: